Flamenco Guitar Lesson and interview with Berto Boyd

 Berto with the late Paco De Lucia

-During the time I studied Classical guitar, Theory, and Composition at Ventura College I started listening to a bit of more pop Flamenco stuff like the Gipsy Kings, Ottmar Liebert etc..
-I hung with a crew of hippy dudes that played a lot of hand drums so I started to develop my own version of Flamenco and Bossa Nova style just through jamming.
+I hung with a crew of hippy dudes that played a lot of hand drums.
+I then started to develop my own version of Flamenco and Bossa Nova style just through jamming.

 After 2 years of studying Classical, my teacher Carlos set up my first proper recital at a church.
-The following week after the recital I kinda got chewed out by him because of all the “additions” I made to these Classical pieces.
-I created a few intros and changed a few things to my liking which apparently was a no go for him.
+The following week after the recital I kinda got chewed out by him.
+It was because of all the “additions” I made to these Classical pieces.

-A few weeks later my mom took me to see a Flamenco troupe from Spain and once again my fate had been sealed.
-Once I experienced the spine-tingling duende, I knew exactly what the next step was… to now become a Flamenco guitarist and officially cross over to the dark side!
-For the next few years I studied with several Flamenco teachers from Santa Barbara to L.A. and finally went to Spain to study with Gerardo Nunez in 199.
+A few weeks later my mom took me to see a Flamenco troupe from Spain.
+Once again my fate had been sealed.
+Once I experienced the spine-tingling duende, I knew exactly what the next step was. ….to now become a Flamenco guitarist and officially cross over to the dark side!

 I returned from Spain with 35 Flamenco CD’s and started to transcribe pieces I wanted to add to my repertoire.
 At first I wrote stuff in tab and just memorized the rhythms in order to learn the piece.
 I also had been studying Brazilian Jazz and was learning how to properly chart out tunes.
-Eventually I started using Finale notation software to plug in my hand written transcriptions and it really opened up some doors for me.

 Craig:

-As a part-time Classical Guitarist myself, I’ve always told my own students Flamenco and Classical Guitar are absolutely the hardest styles to play.
+As a part-time Classical Guitarist myself, I’ve always told my own students; Flamenco and Classical Guitar are absolutely the hardest styles to play.
 I see your Facebook posts about putting in a minimum of 4 hours a day to keep it up.

 What does a typical practice day look like for you, let’s say on a day you don’t have a performance?